Man dives off Tower Bridge in Olympic taxi protest

 On a rare hot summer’s day in the capital, several hundred black London taxi cabs inched along the bridge hooting their horns close to London Mayor Boris Johnson’s office.
 The drivers are worried that they will be stuck in congestion and will lose money during the Games.

 London’s 25,000 taxi drivers want access to all sections of the temporary network.
-Black taxis are currently only allowed in two thirds of the 100 mile (160 km) route.
+Black taxis are currently only allowed in two thirds of the 100 mile route.

-The United Cabbies Group, which organised the bridge protest, said it did not “condone or recommend jumping in the Thames”.
+The United Cabbies Group, which organized the bridge protest, said it did not “condone or recommend jumping in the Thames”.

 “He climbed on the bridge and threw his keys at the onrushing police before jumping in,” the pressure group said on its Twitter page.
 A spokesman for the group could not immediately be reached.